alexandrBugriy/vivat-release/README.md

 # Features
 ## Check latest version
-* during running app it automatically check if new version available and if it is exist then app send push notification for user.
-Also used can check latest version from top app bar menu in main pane.
+* while the app is running, it subscribes to the availability of a new version, and if there is, the app sends a push notification to the user.
+You can also check the latest version in the menu of the top bar of programs in the main bar.

+## Change language
+* the app is multy language: English and Ukrainian.
+By default uses language setting from device.

+## Toggle darck and light thema

+## Horizontal and vertical orientation
+* when user change device orientation app dynamically recreated with new parameters.

 # Database Schema